Remz-Jay/vim-config/README.md

 cd vim-config
 ./linux-bootstrap.sh
 ```
+This installer will also install `powerline-shell` and `oh-my-zsh` for you if they
+do not already exist.

 ## Credits

 The entire setup is based on Michiel Roos' configuration.
 You can say thanks at [@TuurlijkNiet][1]